ozendelait/rvc_devkit/segmentation/README.md

 - VIPER: https://playing-for-benchmarks.org/submissions/my/
 - WildDash: https://wilddash.cc/challenges/submissions

 Some notes: MVD expects category ids in the range [1;65] where "bird" has category_id 1 and there is no unlabeled label.
-VIPER requires the file_name entry to be the same filename as found in the testset (png instead of jpg ext.).
+VIPER requires the "file_name" entry to be the same filename as found in the testset (.png instead of jpg ext.).